Argentina–Russia relations: Invasion of Ukraine

-In February 2023, the Argentinian foreign ministry said in a statement "Argentina reaffirms its commitment to the principles of sovereignty and territorial integrity of states and human rights, permanent pillars of our country's foreign policy, it rejects the use of force as a mechanism to resolve conflicts and, in this way, reiterates its condemnation of Russia's invasion of Ukrainian territory."
+In February 2023, the Argentine foreign ministry said in a statement: "Argentina reaffirms its commitment to the principles of sovereignty and territorial integrity of states and human rights, permanent pillars of our country's foreign policy, it rejects the use of force as a mechanism to resolve conflicts and, in this way, reiterates its condemnation of Russia's invasion of Ukrainian territory."

-In February 2023, it was reported that Argentinian immigration authorities were cracking down on pregnant Russian women who since the invasion of Ukraine have started travelling to Buenos Aires to give birth in order to gain Argentinian citizenship for their children.
+It was reported in February 2023 that Argentine immigration authorities were cracking down on pregnant Russian women who, since the invasion of Ukraine, have started travelling to Buenos Aires to give birth... in order to gain Argentine citizenship for their children.
 Some 10,500 pregnant Russians have arrived in Argentina in the past year, with about 7,000 women returning home after giving birth.
 The head of Argentina's immigration office said on Twitter that "mafia organizations were profiting by offering packages to obtain our passport to people who do not actually want to reside in our country."

+As of July 2023, more than 18,500 Russians have come to Argentina.
+This country does not require a visa for Russian citizens to enter the country as tourists, and it also allows the parents of children born on Argentinian soil to receive residency.